clementolive/clementolive/README.md

 ### <div align="center">I'm a Fullstack developer, living in south France 👨‍💻 </div>

-- 🔭 I’m currently working on a Reddit-like to improve my skills
+- 🔭 I’m currently working on a Reddit clone to improve my skills

-- 🌱 I’m currently learning .NET and C#
+- 🌱 I like to learn different technologies

 - ⚡ I'm looking for collaborations on any Angular professional app